email2ify/friends/README.md

 ### Testing User Stories - Responsiveness

 Responsiveness is a feature which can be seen through the Freinds wildlife.
-It gives users the ability to view the site on various display sizes while still having an enjoyable user experience.
+It gives users the ability to view the site on various displayed sizes while still having an enjoyable user experience.
 * As the site owner, I would want the site to be fully responsive so that users can use it across multiple devices and create a good user experience.

 | Feature       | Action        | Expected Result  | Actual Result |